 Suspension should be a last resort after all other reasonable options have been considered.
 For example, a temporary adjustment to the employee’s working arrangements can remove the need to suspend, e.g. being moved to a different area of the workplace.
 The reason for an employee being on suspension should be reviewed on an ongoing basis and be timebound.

 Reasons an employer might consider a suspension;

 - As part of a disciplinary procedure – if there is a serious allegation of misconduct and alternatives to suspension have been exhausted.
-There should be no assumption of guilt associated with a suspension and suspension must not be used as a disciplinary sanction, and no assumption of guilt should be brought to an employee who is suspended.
+Suspension should not be used as part of a disciplinary sanction, and no assumption of guilt should be brought to an employee who is suspended.

 - On medical grounds – an employer has a duty to ensure the health and safety of its employees.
 In certain circumstances, it may be recommended that an individual employee is unfit to work with a particular hazard.
 Again, all alterative options should be exhausted before placing the employee on suspension.

 - Due to risk to an expectant or new mother – an employer should consider work place risks, such as heavy lifting, standing or sitting for long periods, exposure to toxic substances or working long hours for employees who are pregnant or given birth in the past 6 months.

 A suspension can have a damaging effect on the employee and their reputation.
 Therefore, the reason for suspension should be kept confidential, where possible.